Help File V2.0

-Welcome to The Family Nexus app for iPhone!
+Welcome to The Family Nexus app for iPhone and Android!
 We are so happy you have decided to learn more about your ancestors and the places that were significant in their lives.
 Our goal is to make it fun and easy to make new discoveries about your ancestors!

 Whether you are new to family history or a seasoned researcher, we believe seeing your ancestors in the context of geography can provide new insights in to their lives.
 Come along with us on a journey of discovery and feel connected to your family like never before!